Project Body Bag and FACT working to curb Lexington gun violence

 LEXINGTON, Ky.
 (LEX 18) — There have been more than a dozen shootings in Lexington since March 1, with at least five ending with lives lost -- a pattern two Lexington men partnered together for a Mother's Day dinner event to try to change.

 Damion Riley grew up in Lexington and went to Lexington Catholic, but found himself involved in drugs.
+He said he hit a low period.

 At the time he was living in Evansville, Indiana, and he showed up at the coroner's office asking for a body bag.